chukwuemekaodigwe/demo_credit/README.md

 - `POST /api/users`

   To create account.
 That is the guest submits firstname, lastname, email, password and optional phone number as a payload using this route.
-I made this routes simple and easy to enable easy use and remeberance of the routes.
+I made this routes simple and easy to enable easy use and remembrance of the routes.

 - `POST /api/login`